Hamlib/Hamlib/bindings/csharp/multicast/README.txt

 ./bin/Debug/net6.0/multicast

 ======================================================
-Waiting for Net 7.0/8.0 to be in Ubunut main packages Following did not work
+Waiting for Net 7.0/8.0 to be in Ubuntu main packages Following did not work

 sudo apt remove 'dotnet*' 'aspnet*' 'netstandard*'